bwbensonjr/tv-show-info/README.md

-# tv-show-info
+# TV Show Info

-Use an AI agent and web search to lookup and save TV show info
+Use an AI agent and web search to lookup and save TV show info.